GeeTeam/gt4_flutter_plugin/README_EN.md

 ```

-## Import SDK
-**Note: Starting from version 0.0.8, the plugin no longer requires manual import of the SDK.
-However, for iOS, due to resource reference issues, you still need to manually drag the `GTCaptcha4.bundle` into Xcode.**

 ## Configuration

 Please apply for the verification ID (captchaId) and key on the [official website](https://www.geetest.com/) and deploy the matching backend interface.
 For detailed instructions, please refer to: [Deployment Instructions](https://docs.geetest.com/gt4/start/)